vishnushiri02/SARS-Cov2-Surveilance/notes/meet.2023.08.09.md

 <!-- You can add any follow up items here.
 If they require more detail, you can use `Create Task Note` to create each follow up item as a separate note. -->

 - [ ] Run the program with their data and then try repeating with german data

+> There are lots of dependency issues between numpyro,jaxlib and genomic surveillance.
+The package needs old version of numpyro and jaxlib which are giving tough time. pip is able to install jaxlib version 0.1.75 onwards with cuda but genomic surveillance needs package 0.1.62

 - [ ] Read given papers and about the R package